 Her Pike Place Market gallery and studio is home base for her artistic empire which includes paintings, mixed media, workshops and commissioned work for clients such as Kimpton Hotels, the Hyatt Regency, Expedia and so many more.

-Meet Brooke and toast to her first showing in West Seattle during the next Art Walk on Thursday June 13th from 5-8p.
+Meet Brooke and toast to her first showing in West Seattle during the June and July Art Walks on Thursday June 13th and July 11th from 5-8p.